Skip to content

 Wellness in the Workplace

 Our 65-acre campus provides numerous ways and makes it easy to fit in exercise and activity during or at the end of the work day.
-Employees can access the on-site workout rooms, take time to walk on our outdoor track, or play a game of tennis.
+Employees can access the on-site workout rooms, take time to walk on our outdoor track, or play a game of tennis or pickleball.

 To promote wellness and reduce stress, employees can enjoy on-site school-sponsored yoga/pilates classes after the work day and mindful guided meditation classes.